A disclaimer: I do not own the Harry Potter Series, nor am I making any money from this.

 Eventually, it sat on its hindquarters to appear less intimidating to the boy, shocking both Severus and Potter.
 Then with a spark of intuition Severus knew what was happening and he felt sick to his stomach.
 He had studied werewolves after his encounter with Lupin, familiarizing himself with their rituals and habit.
 It had been in preparation for Lupin and his friend's expulsions out of school, but it had come in handy when he was infected.

 The wolf could see a potential mate in Harry bloody Potter.

 Potter let his wand fall to his side and took a shaky step forward.

-Potter got right up close and the wolf bowed playfully wagging its tail slightly.
+Potter got up close and the wolf bowed playfully wagging its tail slightly.
 Severus was going to be sick.
 This was the last time the wolf was coming outside, next time Severus would take the potion and lock himself in a silver cage.
 This was below him.